 By Colonel Henry Inman in 1897

 The Wagon Mound, so called from its resemblance to a covered army wagon, is a rocky mesa 40 miles west of Point of Rocks.
-The stretch of the Trail from the latter to the mound has been the scene of several desperate encounters, only exceeded in number and sanguinary results by those which have occurred in the region of Pawnee Rock, the crossing of the Walnut, Pawnee fork and Cow Creek.
+The stretch of the Trail from the latter to the mound has been the scene of several desperate encounters, only exceeded in number and sanguinary results by those which have occurred in the region of Pawnee Rock, the crossing of the Walnut, Pawnee Fork, and Cow Creek.

-The other Indians did not dare to make a move; they knew what kind of a man Hatcher was; they knew he would do as he had said and that if they attempted a rescue he would kill their favorite chief in a second.
+The other Indians did not dare to move; they knew what kind of a man Hatcher was; they knew he would do as he had said and that if they attempted a rescue, he would kill their favorite chief in a second.
 Old Wolf shook his head defiantly in the negative.
 Hatcher repeated his order, getting madder all the time: “Send your young men over the hill, I tell you!”
 Old Wolf was still stubborn; he shook his head again.
 Hatcher gave him another chance: “Send your young men over the hill, I tell you, or I’ll scalp you alive as you are!”
 Again the chief shook his head.
-Then Hatcher, still holding on the hair of his stubborn victim, commenced to make an incision in the head of Old Wolf, for the determined man was bound to carry out his threat; but he began very slowly.
+Then Hatcher, still holding on to the hair of his stubborn victim, commenced to make an incision in the head of Old Wolf, for the determined man was bound to carry out his threat; but he began very slowly.
 As the chief felt the blood trickle down his forehead, he weakened.
 He ordered his next in command to send the young men over the hill and out of sight.
 The order was repeated immediately to the warriors, who were astonished spectators of the strange scene, and they quickly mounted their horses and rode away over the hill as fast as they could thump their animals’ sides with their legs, leaving only five or six chiefs with Old Wolf and Hatcher.

-Selecting an occasion when the guard was weak and not very alert, they, in broad daylight, crawled under the cover of a hill, and, mounting their horses, dashed out with the most unearthly yells and down among the animals that were quietly grazing close to the fort, which terrified these so greatly that they broke away from the herders, and started at their best gait toward the mountains, closely followed by the Indians.
+Selecting an occasion when the guard was weak and not very alert, they, in broad daylight, crawled under cover of a hill and, mounting their horses, dashed out with the most unearthly yells and down among the animals that were quietly grazing close to the fort, which terrified these so greatly that they broke away from the herders, and started at their best gait toward the mountains, closely followed by the Indians.

 The astonished soldiers used every effort to avert the evident loss of their charge, and many shots were exchanged in the running fight that ensued, but the Indians were too strong for them, and they were forced to abandon the chase.
-Among the herders was a bugler boy, who was remarkable for his bravery in the skirmish and for his untiring endeavors to turn the animals back toward the fort, but all without avail; on they went, with the Indians, close to their heels, giving vent to the most vociferous shouts of exultation, and directing the most obscene and insulting gesticulations to the soldiers that were after them.
+Among the herders was a bugler boy, who was remarkable for his bravery in the skirmish and for his untiring endeavors to turn the animals back toward the fort, but all without avail; on they went, with the Indians, close to their heels, giving vent to the most vociferous shouts of triumph, and directing the most obscene and insulting gestures to the soldiers that were after them.